166th (Mickleover) Derby Scout Group

 nights take a lot of advance planning, so do the numerous activities

-The end result is that being a Scout Leader costs that person not only a lot time, but a lot of money as well.
+The end result is that being a Scout Regular Volunteers costs that person not only a lot time, but a lot of money as well.

-It is the responsibility of ALL Parents and Carers to support the Leaders by helping them:
+It is the responsibility of ALL Parents and Carers to support the Regular Volunteers by helping them:

 Raise money for all the activities and equipment that your child needs to enjoy the comprehensive programmes that the Group has.
 Provide transport to activities when requested.
 Provide help to look after the children on activities where a ratio of Adults to Children needs to be higher than on normal meeting nights.

 As well all the above, maintaining any Scout Hut costs a lot of money.
 The occasional help from anyone with any home D.I.Y. skills or more skilled trades, for example (and not limited to), Electricians and Heating Engineers, can save the Scout Group a lot of money that can then be spent on improving the quality of the Scouting experience that your child gets.
 If you have any skills that you think we might just need one day, and can spare the odd hour or two on a very occasional basis, we would love to hear from you.
 We may not need your services at the moment, but we would love to add your name to a very short list of people who are prepared to offer their services when called upon.
 If you feel that you may be able to help us sometime in the future, please click here and let us know what skills you can offer us.